jmeowmeow/PixieReport/express-progress/tasks.md

 Freshness looks like we could determine it right after or as part of calling decodedToParamsForStation, passing Date.now().

+oops caused a test failure by adding two lines and forgetting to bump up the icao count.

 ## Weatherpixie.com Features